 If your jewelry brand still has not benefited from this huge market, it is time to make your next step in China.

 The Jewelry Industry: A Very Competitive Market

-The market is still dominated by locals brands as well as internationnal luxury brand.
-For instance in 2019, Jewelry brand leader in China, Chow Tai Fook and and Lao Feng Xiang respectivelt held 8.1% & 6.6% of the market shares.
+The market is still dominated by local brands as well as international luxury brands.
+For instance, jewelry brand leaders in China, Chow Tai Fook, and Lao Feng Xiang (both Hong Kong brands) respectively held 8.1% & 6.6% of the market shares.

 What are the trends in China in terms of jewelry?

 According to a survey of Chinese online shoppers, more than 56% of Chinese consumers have a preference for accessories or jewelry with concise design and approximately 38% of them said that they like to buy accessories with a hollowed-out design.

 Your main target when selling jewelry will be the upper and middle-class Chinese society.
 However, as they are more and more inclined to travel, they will have higher expectations when it comes to the quality of your products.

 Chinese consumers are looking for creative and unique jewelry and they can afford to spend thousands of dollars if they are interested.
 They approximately spend 40% of their budget on accessories like jewelry and watches.